-NCA Challenge Exams Preparation program is designed to assist internationally trained lawyers in their preparation for nine of the National Committee on Accreditation (NCA) Challenge Examinations.
+The NCA Challenge Exam Preparation program is designed to assist internationally trained lawyers in their preparation for nine of the National Committee on Accreditation (NCA) Challenge Examinations.

 The National Committee on Accreditation is a standing committee of the Federation of Law Societies of Canada mandated to assess the legal education and practical experience of those who obtained their law degree outside of Canada or in a Canadian civil law program.
-After the NCA has assessed the credentials, it may ask an applicant to complete one or more challenge examinations within a prescribed period of time.
+After the NCA has assessed the credentials, an applicant may be asked to complete one or more challenge examinations within a prescribed period of time.

 NCA exams include the following subjects: Remedies, Torts, Business Organizations, Civil Procedure, Taxation, Family Law, Contract Law, Evidence, Property Law, Trusts, and Commercial Law.
 For more information, please visit the Federation of Law Societies of Canada website.